Hickey & Boggs: Plot

-Culp and Bill Cosby, formerly Culp's co-star on I Spy, play weary, hard-luck private eyes Al Hickey and Frank Boggs hired to find a missing woman.
+Two weary, hard-luck private eyes Al Hickey and Frank Boggs are hired to find a missing woman.
 Their inquiries bring death to almost everyone around them, culminating in a violent conclusion.

 Cast

 Production

 The script was an original of Walter Hill's who sold it to John Calley of Warner Bros.
 Hill said he wrote it with Jason Robards and Strother Martin in mind.
 "It wasn't intentionally written for a black and a white actor", he said.

-Calley sent the script to Bill Cosby who agreed to star in the film if Bob Culp would direct.
-(Culp had only directed one feature before, a documentary on Operation Breadbasket.)
+Calley sent the script to Bill Cosby, who agreed to star in the film if Robert Culp would direct.
+(Culp had only directed one feature before, a documentary on Operation Breadbasket; he also had directed an episode of I Spy, which starred both Culp and Cosby.)
 Culp agreed and the film was greenlit.
 However Culp and Calley disagreed over the budget – originally put at $2.2 million – so Calley sold the script to Culp, who tried to raise the money himself.

 Culp said he raised and lost the budget three times in eight months.

 The budget was revised to $1 million; Fouad Said agreed to provide half the money; the other half came from Film Guarantors, a film financing arm of Taft Broadcasting.
 When United Artists came in as distributors, Said was repaid. it was Said's first film as a producer.

 Culp then rewrote Hill's script.
 Hill said the script changed "by about twenty percent – not in terms of characters but the plot.
 I did advise the people involved not to play around with the plot because I thought it was a delicate structure, and if you pushed it, pulled it and tugged on it, a lot of it would fall down.
 But I think the characters held up pretty well."

 Two weeks before filming, Culp had a hernia operation.

 Culp estimated he left 50 minutes of the film on the cutting room floor.

-"Win, lose or draw Hickey and Boggs is my version", said Culp.
+"Win, lose or draw Hickey and Boggs is my version," said Culp.
 "Every bit of it".

 Culp wanted to direct another film, a Western set in 1900 called Under the Sun, but it was never made.

 Reception

 Walter Hill later said he felt the film "had some nice moments, but it was cast much differently than it was written.
 I wasn't too excited about it."

-"It became a cult film", said Culp in 1977.
+"It became a cult film," said Robert Culp in 1977.
 "It didn't earn me a nickel but the folks on the campuses liked it and it is used in several film courses."

 A novelization of the film by Phillip Rock was published in 1972 by Popular Library.